-A written complaint is any writing regarding the conduct of an officer which is signed by the complaining party.
+1. A written complaint is any writing regarding the conduct of an officer which is signed by the complaining party.
 Written complaints will ordinarily be investigated fully.
 In such cases the accused member may be required to submit a written report and submit to questioning.
-However, when any citizen complaint is filed more than the sixty (60) calendar days after the date of the alleged event complained of, and where the complaint, if true, could not lead to a criminal charge, such complaint shall be classified as unfounded and the accused member shall not be required to submit a written report or submit to questioning; but, he shall be notified orally or in writing of such claim.

-Section 27.4 - Corrective Action.
+Section 28.4 - Corrective Action.
 The tenure of every employee subject to the terms of this Agreement shall be during good behavior and efficient service.
 The Employer may take disciplinary action against any employee in the bargaining unit only for just cause.
-The Employer may take disciplinary action for actions which occur while an employee is on duty, or which occur while an employee is working under the color of the Employer, or on or off duty in instances where the employee's conduct violates his oath of office or violates the rules and regulations of the Employer or engages in conduct unbecoming a police officer.
+The Employer may take disciplinary action for actions which occur while an employee is on duty, or which occur while an employee is working under the color of the Employer, or on or off duty in instances where the employee's conduct violates his/her oath of office or violates the rules and regulations of the Employer or engages in conduct unbecoming a police officer.
 Forms of disciplinary action include:

 - A. Documented oral reprimand

 - B. Written reprimand

 - C. Suspension without pay or loss of holidays or vacation.
-The Chief has the authority to implement a suspension without pay as a disciplinary action.
-Should the Chief, in his sole discretion, determine to allow an officer to substitute an equal number of vacation days or holiday days for a suspension, the choice of such substitution shall be made by the officer.
-The Chief will not unilaterally substitute vacation or holiday periods for suspension periods.
+The Chief (or designee)

-- D. Reduction in rank or classification
+has the authority to implement a suspension without pay as a disciplinary action.
+The Chief (or designee), has sole discretion, to allow an officer to substitute an equal number of vacation days or holiday days for a suspension, the choice of such substitution shall be made by the officer.
+The Chief (or designee) will not unilaterally substitute vacation or holiday periods for suspension periods.

-- E. Discharge
+- D. Reduction in rank or classification - E. Discharge

-Section 27.5 - Progressive Action.
+Section 28.5 - Progressive Action.
 The principles of progressive disciplinary action will normally be followed with respect to minor offenses.
 The progression, where appropriate, may include a documented oral reprimand, written reprimand, and a suspension for the same or related minor offenses prior to dismissal.
 In those instances where more severe discipline is warranted, the Employer may discipline the member according to the severity of the incident, up to and including termination/discharge.

-Section 27.6 - Predisciplinary Meetings.
-Upon completion of an investigation and prior to a predisciplinary meeting with the Chief or his designee, a member will receive a written statement of charges.
-At the predisciplinary meeting, the charged bargaining unit member or his representative will be allowed to present his defense/response.
+Section 28.6 - Predisciplinary Meetings.
+Upon completion of an investigation and no less than forty-eight hours prior to a predisciplinary meeting with the Chief (or designee), a member will receive a written statement of charges.
+At the predisciplinary meeting, the charged bargaining unit member and/ or the member's representative will be allowed to present a defense/response.

-Predisciplinary meetings will be conducted by the Chief or his representative selected by the Employer.
+Predisciplinary meetings will be conducted by the Chief (or designee) or a representative selected by the Employer.
 The employee may choose to: